Are You Attracting the Right Customer?Jul 15, 2023

 If not, that’s a problem.

-It’s actually shocking to see how many accounts I’ve looked at where I don’t have a clue about what they sell and who they are trying to sell to.
+It’s actually shocking to see how many accounts I’ve looked at where I don’t have a clue about what the business owner sells and who they are trying to sell to.

 You know your business.
 You know who you want to serve and how.
 When you’re so close to what you’re doing, it can be hard to get a clear picture of how effective your messaging is.